Why we collect data on you

-No one apart from your treating therapist or practice managers/practice administrators (as relevant) has access to your personal information at any time.
+No one apart from your treating therapist or practice managers and administrators (as relevant) has access to your personal information at any time.

 When information about you is sent to a third party it is sent in a password protected document or via encrypted email.

 Any information stored digitally is stored in an encrypted format.

 We use the information you provide us to:

 Communicate with you about appointments

 Offer you high quality therapeutic interventions and treatment packages